June-Skeeter/FinalProjects_GEOS270/docs/Proposal.md

 ---
 layout: default
 title: Project Proposal
-nav_order: 3
+nav_order: 5
 ---

-Your Final Project Proposal should include the following information:
+Your can find the proposal form here in [.pdf](/content/Final-Project-From.pdf) or [.docx](/content/Final-Project-From.docx).
+Fill it out and submit it by **Monday November 22nd at 2pm** and you will receive prmompt feedback.

 # Group Number

-# Group Members and Lab Sections
+# Group Member Names and Lab Sections

 # Project Title and Description